ionic-team/ionic-docs/src/pages/theming/css-variables.md

 CSS variables can be set globally in an application in the `:root` selector.
 They can also be applied only for a specific mode.
 See [Ionic Variables](#ionic-variables) for more information on the global variables Ionic provides.

-When using the Ionic CLI to start an angular, it creates a `src/theme/variables.scss` file where you can override the default Ionic Variables.
+When using the Ionic CLI to start an Angular project, the `src/theme/variables.scss` file is created where you can override the default Ionic Variables.

 ```css
 /* Set variables for all modes */